akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ## Set

-The `Set` action assigns values to the following properties: categories, status (enabled/disabled), groups, family, associations.
+The `Set` action assigns values to attributes but also to the following properties: categories, status (enabled/disabled), groups, family, associations.
 Beware, the previous values will be replaced by the new ones.

 The expected values are: